 - Write a 6-10 page paper on his/her research project to be presented at the end of the program.
 This paper/presentation will be evaluated by the mentor and course instructor.

-- Present the findings of research projects before all their peers, mentors, and invited guests from the larger Yale community at the Summer Research Program Symposia in July;
+- Present the findings of research projects before all their peers, mentors, and invited guests from the larger Yale community at the STARS Summer Research Program Symposia at the conclusion of the program;

 - Attend class sessions of the summer course.